-Have you seen these stunning photos of the Bay of Kotor that convinced you to visit Montenegro?
-Well, this is at least how I ended up in Montenegro.
-The small town of Kotor is a great place for a day trip from Budva, Herceg Novi or Tivat.
+Have you seen these stunning photos of the Kotor Bay, and they convinced you to visit Montenegro?
+This is at least how I ended up in Montenegro.
+The small town of Kotor is a great destination for a day trip from Budva, Herceg Novi or Tivat.

 It doesn’t matter from which town you come, there is a very high chance that you can take the local bus.
+So, no need to rent a car.
 The bus system in Montenegro is pretty good!
 You can take a bus from Herceg Novi, Tivat, or Budva to get to Kotor.
-If you come from Herceg Novi, you can enjoy a ride all the way around the Bay of Kotor.
+If you come from Herceg Novi, you can enjoy a scenic ride all the way around the Bay of Kotor.
 It’s amazing!

 How I would spend a day in Kotor